This post was most recently updated on August 31st, 2022.9 min read.

-This means, that they’ll need to either get more and more customers to pay for the new and existing licenses, or get some other value out of the users.
+This means, that they’ll need to either get more and more customers to pay for the new and existing licenses or get some other value out of the users.
 It’s almost like a Ponzi or a pyramid scheme, where new money is constantly needed to provide services for the people who joined before you!

-I’m approximating the spreading knowledge of the product and raising brand awareness to cause an increase on new monthly customers – e.g., each month, the company gets a bit more new customers than last it did the last month.
-This causes the revenue to grow pretty cuickly.
+I’m approximating the spreading knowledge of the product and raising brand awareness to cause an increase in new monthly customers – e.g., each month, the company gets a bit more new customers than last it did the last month.
+This causes the revenue to grow pretty quickly.

-The costs associated with the licenses follow a different kind of a curve.
-They need to be paid for each user – whether they are an old or a new one – each month.
-This means that the expenses associated with the licenses (the company only gets paid for once) will run as long as the license is active – e.g., forever.
+The costs associated with the licenses follow a different kind of curve.
+They need to be paid for each user – whether they are old or new – each month.
+This means that the expenses associated with the licenses (the company only gets paid once) will run as long as the license is active – e.g., forever.